stairman06/fabric-loader-4k/README.md

 Why, you ask?
 Why not!

-This is a fork of fabric-loader that addss support for launching Minecraft 4k.
+This is a fork of fabric-loader that adds support for launching Minecraft 4k.

 ### Original Readme
 The loader for mods under Fabric.
 It provides mod loading facilities and useful abstractions for other mods to use.